About our sitters

 children’s development.
 Chloe is a workshop facilitator and party entertainer for children at nurseries and infant schools.
 She loves educating through songs, music and storytelling.

-Chloe is also a ballet/musical sensory classes teacher for children aged 6 months to 6 years old.
+Chloe is also a ballet and musical sensory classes teacher for children aged 6 months to 6 years old.
 As well as supporting children learning dance, Chloe helps them grow their confidence and social skills.

 For over four years, Chloe has been working with Young Film Academy teaching children how to make